albertony/blushell/README.md

 When describing the details below, all operations are HTTP Get requests against the REST API unless specifically stated otherwise.

-Note that several of the services integrated into BluOS, such as Tidal, have their own APIs that can be used directly instead of (or in addition to) via the integrated API in BluOS.

 ## Playback